-Recommended Prerequisite: None BC Graduation Program 4 Credits Elective Courses or 4 credits Fine Arts Does NOT count for credit in ADULT Graduation Program
+Recommended Prerequisite: None 4 Credits Elective Courses or 4 credits Fine Arts

 VISUAL ARTS: ART STUDIO 10

 The Art Studio 10 course expands on the foundations, terminology, and basic elements of art presented in previous grades.
 Independent thinking and creativity are encouraged, while you improve your artistic skills through a variety of 2-D and 3-D projects.